mindee/mindee-api-nodejs/CONTRIBUTING.md

 The process described here has several goals:

-- Maintain mindee SDK quality
+* Maintain Mindee code quality
-- Fix problems that are important to users
+* Fix problems that are important to users
-- Engage the community in working toward the best possible SDK
+* Engage the community in working toward the best possible SDK
-- Enable a sustainable system for mindee's maintainers to review contributions
+* Enable a sustainable system for Mindee's maintainers to review contributions

 Please follow these steps to have your contribution considered by the maintainers:

-1. Follow all instructions in [the template](PULL_REQUEST_TEMPLATE.md)
+1. Follow all instructions in [the template](.github/PULL_REQUEST_TEMPLATE.md)
 2. Follow the [styleguides](#styleguides)

 While the prerequisites above must be satisfied prior to having your pull request reviewed, the reviewer(s) may ask you to complete additional design work, tests, or other changes before your pull request can be ultimately accepted.